HippoEug/HackTheBox/Machines (Easy)/Mirai.md

 ```
 Ooh, this is special.

-Let's look for the USB deevice.
+Let's look for the USB device with `df -h`.
+Alternatively, we could use something like `lsusb` as well.
 ```
 root@raspberrypi:/# df -h
 Filesystem      Size  Used Avail Use% Mounted on